6th Grade Social Studies Expectations | 2016-2017 School Year

 Twitter: This year I will be using twitter in my classroom to continue communication with students and parents/guardians.
 Using this tool, I will provide information on projects, on-going events in class, and other exciting 6th grade activities.
 I will attempt to take a picture of the homework for students each day, however I will insist that students write down their homework in their assignment notepads each day.

 Our social studies class will be studying the History of Our World.
 We will focus mainly on four major ancient civilizations including the Fertile Crescent (ancient Mesopotamia), ancient Egypt, ancient Greece, and ancient Rome.

-One of the first topics we will study is prehistory---the period of time before people recorded events in writing.
+One of the first topics that we will study is prehistory--the period of time before people recorded events in writing.
 As you go through your daily activities, look for opportunities to “piece together” history with your child.

 Our social studies class will also be taking a closer look at the geography of the civilizations we are studying.
 We will study how geography affected the ways civilizations developed.
 The next time you travel through your community, discuss with your child how physical geography can impact how a town or city develops.

 In the weeks ahead, your child may be talking about projects and activities assigned in social studies.
 Please take time to support your child’s learning through discussion and involvement.
 I hope you will enjoy sharing in this exciting educational journey with your student.
 Please encourage your child to study hard and reach their academic goals.